 Ducted systems are an ideal solution for heating and cooling an entire home, and for when you want a discreet look for your air conditioner.

-When you want to be able to keep your entire home as hot or cool as you want it, then a ducted system is your best option.
+When you want to be able to keep your entire home as hot or cool as you want it, then a ducted air conditioning system is your best option.
 All that it takes with a ducted air conditioner is a single, discreetly placed outdoor unit, and a single indoor unit that you can conceal in your ceiling or under your floor.
 Hot or cold air is then transported throughout your home via a series of ducts.

 We hope our guide can help you understand what the main differences between those popular air conditioners, For more information about which air conditioning system is best for your home, please contact Alliance Climate Control or call us on (02) 8061 5028 today.